Pet Therapy at Sky Ridge

 Oscar is a golden-lab cross who career changed from Guide Dogs for the Blind at 15 months of age due to immature cataracts.
 As his puppy raiser, I was able to bring him back home to become my second therapy dog partner.
 Due to his service dog status, Oscar has been working since he was a tiny puppy.
 He is mellow, gentle and intuitive, a people magnet who has the ability to bring an air of calm wherever he goes.
 Napping is his specialty although now that he is a "normal" dog, he is learning to enjoy previously forbidden games such as fetch.

-Snickers is a three and a half year old black labradoodle and has been part of the program for two years.
+Snickers is a four-year-old black labradoodle and has been part of the program for two years.
 Snickers may appear calm and mellow, but he does get his bursts of energy when his favorite toys turn up.
 He will visit any area of the hospital and loves getting a glass of ice as a reward when visits are over.

-U2 began visiting Sky Ridge in October 2010 and will soon be four years old.
+U2 began visiting Sky Ridge in October 2010 and will soon be five-years-old.
 Her name was inspired by her owner’s favorite band.
 U2 spends her down time taking walks and chasing away the rabbits and squirrels.
 You will usually see U2 on the third, fourth and fifth floors of the hospital.